 A Full Fiesta

-Use the Mexican flag colors of green, red, and white as the foundation of your décor and then accent tables with maracas and doors with chili pepper wreaths.
+Use the Mexican flag colours of green, red, and white as the foundation of your décor and then accent tables with maracas and doors with chilli pepper wreaths.
 Try changing your Kudos theme that day to remind everyone of the event and set the party mood!
-You can even buy a few props (like chili necklaces, sombreros and funky sunglasses) for everyone to wear throughout the day.
+You can even buy a few props (like chilli necklaces, sombreros and funky sunglasses) for everyone to wear throughout the day.

 Have lunch catered in, or take the team out to a Mexican restaurant.
 Serve up some traditional Mexican fare like carne asada with rice, fajitas, or cheesy enchiladas.
 For drinks, consider margaritas or a non-alcoholic citrus punch, depending on your office policies.
 Don’t forget dessert!
 Caramel flan and tres leches cake are big crowd pleasers.

 Make it fun by playing mariachi music or have someone teach the rest of the group to dance the Macarena or the infamous Mexican Hat Dance.
 It’s not a real fiesta without a piñata, so be sure to either bring one or make your own piñata out of a papier mâché balloon.

 Fiestas can get feisty, so if only a particular department is invited, be mindful of other individuals by keeping the noise and decor at a reasonable level.

 Celebrating on a Budget

 The best way to celebrate on a budget is to have a potluck, and a taco bar is perfect for that.
 By having lots of different taco fillings, you’ll likely please everyone from meat lovers to vegetarians.
 This also allows everyone to learn about each other’s hidden cooking talents.
 A Kudos Page is a perfect way to manage potluck assignments and event details.